 - No wireless charging

-In brief: Premium subscription cost could be a deal-breaker
+Fitbit Sense in a nutshell: Premium subscription cost is a deal-breaker

 However, you are unable to experience the Fitbit Sense to its fullest at that price point, at least not forever.
 Picking up this fitness watch, you will be able to sign up for a Fitbit Premium subscription that is six months long.
 Once that expires, a wide range of functionality of your fitness watch will be locked, remaining inaccessible until you pony up more money for a subscription renewal.